 Federal Aviation Administration, DOT.

-This amendment supersedes an existing airworthiness directive (AD) that applies to Eurocopter Deutschland GMBH (ECD) Model BO-105CB-5 and BO-105CBS-5 helicopters.
+This document proposes the supersedure of an existing airworthiness directive (AD), applicable to Eurocopter Deutschland GMBH (ECD) Model BO-105CB-5 and BO-105CBS-5 helicopters.
 That AD currently requires, before further flight, creating a component log card or equivalent record and determining the calendar age and number of flights on each tension-torsion (TT) strap.
-This amendment requires before further flight, establishing a life limit for certain main rotor TT straps.
-This amendment is prompted by a need to establish a life limit for certain TT straps because of an accident in which a main rotor blade (blade) separated from an ECD Model MBB-BK 117 helicopter due to fatigue failure of a TT strap.
+This action would establish a life limit for certain main rotor TT straps.
+This proposal is prompted by a need to establish a life limit for certain TT straps because of an accident in which a main rotor blade (blade) separated from an ECD Model MBB-BK 117 helicopter due to fatigue failure of a TT strap.
 The same part-numbered TT strap is used on the ECD Model BO-105 helicopters.
-The actions specified by this AD are intended to prevent fatigue failure of a TT strap, loss of a blade, and subsequent loss of control of the helicopter.
+The actions specified by this AD are intended to prevent fatigue failure, loss of a blade, and subsequent loss of control of the helicopter.

 FOR FURTHER INFORMATION CONTACT:

-The regulations adopted herein will not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various Start Printed Page 80743levels of government.
-Therefore, it is determined that this final rule does not have federalism implications under Executive Order 13132.
+The regulations proposed herein would not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+Therefore, it is determined that this proposal does not have federalism implications under Executive Order 13132.